 How are you going about transforming your nursing home into a place that is less like an institutional setting and more like a home?

 In 2010, the Friendly Home completed a $22 million construction and renovation project intended to achieve a more home-like and comfortable environment for our Members and families.
 The project included the creation of companion suites that allow for more space and privacy in shared rooms; each side of the suite also has its own window and temperature controls.
 Beautiful furnishings, carpeting and artwork create a lovely ambience throughout the Home.
 There are many lounges, patios and gathering areas where Members may enjoy visits with each other and/or loved ones.
 Additionally, many Members choose to bring in their own furniture and are encouraged to personalize their rooms so they feel at home.
-Each of our units features a restaurant-style dining room with waited service, fostering a sense of companionship and family at meal time.
+Each of our neighborhoods features a restaurant-style dining room with waited service, fostering a sense of companionship and family at meal time.
 The Home’s culture change committees promote choice, resident-directed care and strong personal relationships.

 Individuals coming to the Friendly Home must have an approved payment source.
 These sources include private resources, Medicare, approved Medicaid status or long-term-care insurance.
 Please note that Medicaid-pending status is not an approved payment source.